How To Install and Troubleshoot Serial ATA (SATA) Hard Drives

-Close your computer case and restart your computer.
+Close your computer case and start your computer.
 Your computer may automatically detect your new drive.
 If your computer does not automatically detect your new drive, follow the steps below.

-Save the settings and exit the setup program.
+- Save the settings and exit the setup program.
 When your computer restarts, it should recognize your new drive.
-If your system still doesn't recognize your new drive, see the troubleshooting section on the back of this sheet.
+If your system still doesn't recognize your new drive, see the troubleshooting section.

 Serial ATA is a new interface type.
 Some older systems may see the drive and classify it as a SCSI device if you are using a Serial ATA host adapter.
 This is normal even though this is not a SCSI disk drive.
 This does not affect drive performance or capacity.